LeoSvenningsson/TensorViewforMatlab/README.md

 # TensorView for Matlab
 (Expect a major update soon, contact me if you are interested to try the prerelease version)

 TensorView for Matlab is a tool to visualize tensors in a molecular context.
 TensorView for Matlab can read arbitrary .pdb and .xyz files for molecular visualization.
-Any 3D tensor can be used for visualisation though the chemical shift/shielding tensor is used as an input in script.

    TensorView for Matlab is licenced with creative commons CC BY. https://creativecommons.org/licenses/ Free to share and adapt.
 Give appropriate credits to authors: